20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 5. Pier View by Hotel San Moise

 This little pier near Hotel San Moise is all over lists of the best Instagram spots in Venice, Italy, and I get why.
 It’s tucked away and not super obvious to find, so you don’t have to fight crowds.
 Gondolas pass by pretty regularly, so you just need a little patience to get that perfect shot.
-Old buildings, the stone bridge, the dock, and the gondola all come together to create the perfect photo!
+For framing, my favorite photo included the subject sitting at the end of the dock with the bridge centered over their head and a gondola in the distance (first photo below).

 Google Maps Location: Here